Akhil-Kambhatla/Medical-Invoice-Processor/README.md

 ```
 This will start the API server on http://127.0.0.1:8000.
 2. Test the OCR and File Upload Process
--You can upload invoice images via the FastAPI endpoints.
+- You can upload invoice images via the FastAPI endpoints.
--The invoice image will be processed, and the extracted data will be stored in MongoDB.
+- The invoice image will be processed, and the extracted data will be stored in MongoDB.
--The image will be uploaded to your specified S3 bucket.
+- The image will be uploaded to your specified S3 bucket.

 ### 6. Deploying on EC2